toliaqat/xenon-wiki/dcp-DeveloperGuide.md

 # Debugging

-Please refer to the [debugging page](dcp-Debugging-and-Troubleshooting) for information on how to effectively debug a decentralized, 100% asynchronous system like DCP.
+Please refer to the [debugging page](dcp-Debugging-and-Troubleshooting) for information on how to effectively debug a decentralized, 100% asynchronous system like Xenon.

 # Building a service

 After reading more on the [programming model](dcp-Programming-Model) and how a service works, please refer to the [example service tutorial](dcp-Example-Service-Tutorial) to learn about a simple service that is already started as part of the production service host, and enables you to interact with the system.
 In addition you can follow the guide for [serving your service with a default or custom user interface](HostYourUi).

-To create a new service host, that starts custom services, in its own jar, please see the [custom service hosting tutorial](Hosting-Custom-Services-On-DCP)
+To create a new service host, that starts custom services, in its own jar, please see the [custom service hosting tutorial](Hosting-Custom-Services-On-Xenon)